theupdateframework/tuf-on-ci/docs/SIGNER-MANUAL.md

 ### Signing a change

-When a signing event instructs to sign a change:
+When a signing event GitHub issue instructs to sign a change:
 ```shell
 $ tuf-on-ci-sign <event>
 ```
 * The tool describes the changes, prompts to sign and prompts to push the signature to the repository
 * If push and pull remotes are different in signer configuration, signer creates a Pull Request _from their fork to the signing event branch_.